ConesaLab/courses-SQANTI_verse/README.md

 # Introduction to SQANTI3

 **SQANTI3** is a comprehensive bioinformatics tool designed for the quality control, curation, and annotation of long-read transcriptomes.
-It integrates multiple data sources to enhance the accuracy of transcriptome characterization, making it an essential component of the Functional IsoTranscriptomics (FIT) framework, alongside tools like IsoAnnot and tappAS. ([GitHub Repository](https://github.com/ConesaLab/SQANTI3))
+It integrates multiple data sources to enhance the accuracy of transcriptome characterization, making it an essential component of the Functional IsoTranscriptomics framework, alongside tools like IsoAnnot and tappAS. ([GitHub Repository](https://github.com/ConesaLab/SQANTI3))

 ## Key Features